 Lung diseases are more common in people with HIV.
 They are more likely to have lung cancer, lung infections, and emphysema (difficulty breathing).
-Apart from common causes of lung disease like smoking, HIV itself, and the chronic inflammation it causes, can also damage lung tissue over time.
+Apart from common causes of lung disease such as smoking, HIV itself — and the chronic inflammation it causes — can also damage lung tissue over time.

 WHAT HAPPENS WHEN YOU HAVE LUNG DISEASE?

 Lung disease makes it hard to breathe and do the things you enjoy.
 It can cause pain or death, especially if lung cancer is the cause.
 Since the lungs work with the heart, people may also have heart damage if their lung disease is not controlled.

 TELL YOUR DOCTOR IF YOU’RE SHORT OF BREATH

 Shortness of breath can be serious.
 You should not just chalk it up to age.
 Tell your doctor, even if your shortness of breath goes away once you rest.
 If ignored, it may start to happen even when you are resting and may never get better again.
 You should deal with shortness of breath as early as possible to prevent lasting damage to your lungs.

 You should get a flu vaccine every year to protect yourself against the illness.
 Flu can cause serious complications in people with HIV or lung disease.
 A higher dose flu vaccine, Fluzone, is available for people over 65.
 It’s designed to create a stronger immune response – ask your doctor if it’s right for you.
 You should also get vaccinated against pneumonia.
 Severe pneumonia can cause decreased lung function and death.
 It is better to prevent pneumonia rather than to treat it after it happens.
 The CDC recommends that people over 65 and all people with HIV get both the Prevnar and Pneumovax vaccines to protect against pneumonia.